eclipseisoffline/eclipsestweakeroo/README.md

 - `disableAllNamesInF1`, hides all entity names when the HUD is disabled (vanilla Minecraft still renders the names of entities in teams).
 - `disableUseItemSlowdown`, disables slowing down when using items, like eating food.
 - `disableSwiftSneak`, disables sneak speed modifiers like swift sneak, because sometimes slow sneaking is nice.
+- `disableJumpDelay`, disables the 10-tick delay between jumps.
+Allows you to jump very fast when in a low area and holding down space.
+- `disableBookLineLimit`, disables the line limit of books, allowing you to write until the full limit of 1024 characters.
+A scroll bar will appear when writing enough lines.
+Note that lines will be cut off in signed books.

 ### Fancy names